 Oxfam is now providing clean water, sanitation, and shelter to Rohingya people who have fled to Bangladesh.

-Fleeing conflict in Myanmar, nearly 370,000 people crossed into Bangladesh in the last four weeks, doubling the number of people seeking refuge in the south east of the country.
+Fleeing conflict in Myanmar, nearly 480,000 people have crossed into Bangladesh since August 25, doubling the number of people seeking refuge in the south east of the country.
+Of these, it is estimated that over 340,000 have inadequate shelter and about 240,000 have no clean water.
 Every day, thousands of people are making the dangerous journey across the border, and because of restricted access in northern Rakhine, it’s not known how many more are missing or trapped.

 Women, children, older people, and people with disabilities are among those taking shelter.
 They are facing extreme challenges, with many living without protection and under open skies.
 They have little or no access to clean drinking water, food supplies, sanitation facilities, and other basic needs.
 A significant number were wounded while crossing the border, are physically and emotionally traumatized, and are in urgent need of life-saving humanitarian aid.